One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 7:00 LOOK AT PICTURES

 We take tons of photos, so why not celebrate them?
 Cuddle up and look at all of the pictures that you took over the year.
 Talk about your best memories.
-It’s easy to use your phones or computer, and we always find special moments we forgot about already!
+It’s easy to use your phones or computer, and we always find special moments we forget about!

 7:30 NEW YEAR’S EVE QUESTIONS